Naereen/web-sphinx/index_en.rst

- It will take place at **UCL** (:under:`University College of London`), under the direction of *Jules Villard* (and *Peter O'Hearn*), about separation logic (and probably others things!).
+ It will take place at **UCL** (:under:`University College of London`), under the direction of *Jules Villard* (and *Peter O'Hearn*), about separation logic, AI problems, and the links between those two domains..

- And the looking-for-a-place-to-live phasis seems to be done now...

 ------------------------------------------------------------------------------